The Silent Hill 2 remake's combat trailer misrepresents the game, according to one of its own developers

 It doesn't capture the "spirit" of the full thing, apparently

-The Silent Hill 2 remake's State of Play combat trailer doesn't give a full and proper representation of the game, Bloober Team's president Piotr Babieno has observed in an apparent swipe at publisher Konami, who Babieno portrays as responsible for the upcoming horror game's marketing.
+The Silent Hill 2 remake's State of Play trailer doesn't give a full and proper representation of the game, Bloober Team's president Piotr Babieno has observed in an apparent swipe at publisher Konami, who Babieno portrays as responsible for the upcoming horror game's marketing.
 If you missed it, the trailer in question focuses on the "modernised" combat.
 It shows alleged "everyman" protagonist James Sunderland getting all Gears of Warry with some maggoty marionettes and rancid demon nurses.

 The spicy Babieno quotes come from an interview with inwestorzy.tv, passed on by Eurogamer Poland via machine translation.
 At one point in the interview, Babieno jokes that he's responsible for some of the negative comments on the trailer.
 "Seriously, it's not us who are responsible for the marketing side," he added.
 "That's the responsibility of our partner."
 (The inwestorzy.tv video has now been made private.)